Frequently Asked Questions about LEED credit achievement and FSC-certified material

 To find FSC-certified building materials that are eligible for use in LEED and other green building standards, use the links below to learn how to use the different tools available.
 The FSC Certificate Database can be used to verify FSC claims, search for FSC certified companies and find FSC certified products.
 Learn more.
 FSC-certified building materials will almost always need to be purchased from an FSC Chain of Custody certified company (see FAQs below for more specifics on the Chain of Custody requirements).

-The Building Product Inquiry Form is an online form that can be used to find FSC-certified building materials suppliers.
+The Building Product Inquiry Form is an online form that can be used to find FSC-certified building materials suppliers who carry products you seek for a specific building project.
 Complete the Building Product Inquiry Form now.

 Q: How does FSC-certified wood contribute to LEED certification in LEED 2009 and LEED v4?